paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-021-settlement-of-international-claims.md

 #### References in Text
 Reorganization Plan Numbered 1 of 1954, referred to in text, is Reorg.
 Plan.
 No. 1 of 1954, July 1, 1954, 19 F.R.
 3985, 68 Stat.
 1279, which is set out as a note under [section 1622 of this title](./chapter-021-settlement-of-international-claims.md#section-1622).

 The War Claims Act of 1948, as amended, referred to in text, is act July 3, 1948, ch.
 826, 62 Stat.
-1240, as amended, which is classified generally to chapter 51 (§ 4101 et seq.) of Title 50, War and National Defense.
+1240, which is classified generally to chapter 51 (§ 4101 et seq.) of Title 50, War and National Defense.
 For complete classification of this Act to the Code, see Tables.

 The International Claims Settlement Act of 1949, as amended, referred to in text, is act Mar.
 10, 1950, ch.
 54, 64 Stat.
-12, as amended, which is classified generally to this chapter (§ 1621 et seq.).
+12, which is classified generally to this chapter (§ 1621 et seq.).
 For complete classification of this Act to the Code, see Short Title note set out under [section 1621 of this title](./chapter-021-settlement-of-international-claims.md#section-1621) and Tables.

 #### Codification
 Section was not enacted as part of the International Claims Settlement Act of 1949 which comprises this chapter.